JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 #### Hardware configuration

-> TBD
+For development and POC purposes, 4GB RAM and 10 GB HDD should be available for Janssen Server.
+For PROD deployments, please refer installation guide documents.

-#### Assumptions
+#### Prerequisites
-For this guide we will assume that application resources located at `https://my-app/example` URL will be protected using authentication.
-Also, there is a protected vanity URL `https://my-app/example/redirect_uri` which does not point to any content.
+- For this guide we will assume that setup with Apache reverse proxy already exists with SSL enabled.
+Application resources which need to be protected using authentication are accessed via reverse proxy.
+-  For the simplicity of the instruction set, we will use one of the webpage hosted by Apache server itself as application resource and configure authentication for the same.

 ## Setup Janssen server